boydev-1444/RunLuauDecompiler/README.md

 ![Main](/imgs/runluau_dec.png "RunLuau Introduction")
 # Introduction

-- RunLuau is a powerful decompiler than compiles a bytecode, and coverts it into readable and working code.
+- RunLuau is a powerful decompiler than reads the bytecode, and coverts it into readable and working code.
+- RunLuau is a decompiler 100% programmed with Lua
 - RunLuau decompiler works with [Luac](https://luac.nl) compiler, we are working in handle it with binary bytecode!
 - You can check the [patches list](/RepPatches.md) for more information!